You want smart political talk without the meltdowns?

 It's a big drop.

-We have got a lot to talk about, the real meaning of what happened in Alabama, because most of the media, as corrupt as they are, don't get it, don't understand it, nor do they really care to understand it, and we'll get to that in a second.
+If you're just joining us, glad you're with us, by the way, 800-941, Sean, we've got a lot to talk about, the real meaning of what happened in Alabama because most of the media, as corrupt as they are, don't get it, don't understand it, nor do they really care to understand it.

 So the conference now, the House voted, the Senate voted, they go to conference, and there are a few changes, some somewhat significant.

-What we're learning is that uh, among other compromises, the final bill will allow mortgage interest deductions on loans up to $7150,000, which covers probably most of the country.
+What we're learning is that, among other compromises, the final bill will allow mortgage interest deductions on loans up to $750,000, which covers probably most of the country, deductions for state and local income or property taxes up to $10,000.

-Now, this is where your rate might go down, but you're you might end up paying more money because if you're from a high-tax state like New York, New Jersey, California, Illinois, um, that means that the red states that have been funding you because they elect politicians and governors that have no income taxes in their state and low taxes in their state, and they don't spend like into oblivion.
+Now, this is where your rate might go down, but you might end up paying more money because if you're from a high-tax state like New York, New Jersey, California, Illinois, that means that the red states that have been funding you, because they elect politicians and governors that have no income taxes in their state and low taxes in their state, and they don't spend like into oblivion, well, they've been subsidizing the tax cuts of blue states with high taxing, high spending,

-All right, the president's now back to the microphone here.
+All right, the President's now back to the microphone here.

 You got that Jason?

-The Howard family lives in Tanino, Washington.
+The Howard family lives in Tanina, Washington.

-Isaac owns an expressive.
+Isaac owns an Espresso.

-He's just introducing one one family after another.
+He's just introducing one family after another.

 He said he's encouraged by the deal that just came out of conference.

-And so basically they've got this one done for the most part.
+And so basically, they've got this one done for the most part.

 Now, look, that also includes the repatriation.